You could save on auto insurance with the Smart Driver online course. Take 25% off today!

 Find the Public Policy Institute content you are looking for by entering in search terms below.

 Sign up for alerts on the latest research, events and videos on policy issues.

-The Public Policy Institute (PPI) is the focal point of public policy research, analysis and development at AARP.
-Led by AARP Senior Vice President Susan Reinhard, PPI develops creative policy solutions to address our common need for financial security, health care, and quality of life.
-Founded in 1985, PPI publishes policy analyses and provides updates on a range of topics, including current AARP priorities and emerging issues that will affect older adults in the future.
+The AARP Public Policy Institute (PPI) is the focal point of public policy research, analysis and development at AARP.
+Led by Senior Vice President Susan Reinhard, PPI develops creative policy solutions to address our common need for financial security, health care, and quality of life.
+Founded in 1985, PPI publishes policy analyses and provides updates on a range of topics, including current AARP priorities and emerging issues that affect older adults now and in the future.

 Additionally, PPI informs and inspires public debate on the issues we face as we age, frequently convening leading policy experts and other “think tanks” for discussion of key national and state policy matters.
 In addition, PPI provides critical analytical support for AARP advocacy efforts and campaigns.

 PPI is also home to the Center to Champion Nursing in America, an initiative of AARP, the AARP Foundation and the Robert Wood Johnson Foundation.
 The Center, a consumer-driven, national force for change, works to increase the nation’s capacity to educate and retain nurses who are prepared and empowered to positively impact health care access, quality, and costs.